15 of the Best Native Wildflowers for the US and Canada

 Jerusalem artichokes (Helianthus tuberosus).

 Jerusalem artichokes are adaptable to either full sun or part shade, and either dry or moderately moist soils.
+The plants are not fussy about soil type, provided it is well draining.

 Purple coneflower, wild bergamot, nodding onion, and New England aster will make good companions.